depicted-candela/TransitionalSQL/13_performanceSymphony/README.md

         <strong>Predictable Performance:</strong> Properly maintained statistics lead to stable, predictable query execution.
 The CBO can make consistently good choices, a true elevation.
     </li>
     <li>
-        <strong>Automation and Reduced Overhead:</strong> 23ai features act as a **laughing river**, effortlessly washing away performance bugs and plan regressions.
+        <strong>Automation and Reduced Overhead:</strong> 23ai features act as a  <strong>laughing river</strong>, effortlessly washing away performance bugs and plan regressions.
 They automate what was once a manual, expertise-driven expedition.
     </li>
     <li>
         <strong>Scalability:</strong> Writing SARGable queries and ensuring efficient joins are fundamental to building applications that can handle a growing data foundation.
     </li>
     <li>
-        <strong>Surgical Intervention:</strong> With great care, a hint becomes a `precision tool`, a scalpel for the rare case, providing a powerful escape hatch when the optimizer, for complex reasons, is out of the race.
+        <strong>Surgical Intervention:</strong> With great care, a hint becomes a <code>precision tool</code>, a scalpel for the rare case, providing a powerful escape hatch when the optimizer, for complex reasons, is out of the race.
     </li>
 </ul>

 <h2 id="section5">Watch Out!
 (Disadvantages & Pitfalls in Oracle)</h2>
 <ul>
     <li>
         <strong>Stale Statistics (The #1 Pitfall):</strong> The most common cause of performance degradation is stale statistics, an optimizer's lamentation.
 A plan for a 1,000-row table will fail on 10 million.
-Relying on this is like using a **frozen flame** for warmth; it's a `brittle solution` that offers no real salvation.
+Relying on this is like using a  <strong>frozen flame</strong> for warmth; it's a <code>brittle solution</code> that offers no real salvation.
     </li>
     <li>
-        <strong>Hint Brittleness:</strong> Hard-coding hints is a **time carpet**; you're woven into its design, unable to leave.
+        <strong>Hint Brittleness:</strong> Hard-coding hints is a  <strong>time carpet</strong>; you're woven into its design, unable to leave.
 A hint that helps today becomes a bottleneck tomorrow.
 It locks a plan in place, removing the CBO's ability to adapt to a new design.
     </li>
     <li>
         <strong>Dynamic Sampling's Toll:</strong> If stats are missing, the database may resort to dynamic sampling.
 While helpful, it adds overhead to the parsing elation.
 It's better to have pre-gathered, accurate statistics for every situation.